-Or Panto’s as we call em, are stage productions loosely based on fairy tales typically starring out of work C list celebrities.
-They’re intended to be family entertainment and are HUGE in the UK around Christmastime.
+Pantomines, or Panto’s, are stage productions with musical numbers, based on a fairy tale and typically starring out of work C list celebrities.
+They’re designed as family entertainment and are HUGE in the UK around Christmastime.
 Schools will arrange class outings to visit one and most major towns and cities stage their own Christmas Panto.

 It’s also worth mentioning they are utter rubbish.
 Think slapstick humour, men dressed in drag, sing-a-longs, audience participation (e.g. “He’s behind you!”) and like I said, “celebrities” who are desperate for a bit of extra cash this time of year.
 Buy a ticket at your peril.